 In principle, we understand that this should not require the PA to be subject to Argentine law.
 In the case of the ETA, the issue is more complex, since pursuant to its own terms, transactions entered into through the website shall be subject to its terms.
 In addition, the agreement related to these kind of transactions may be subject to special requirements pursuant to specific local legislation (such as special rules applicable to the gas or electricity industries).

 Therefore, it may be necessary to have more than one ETA (i.e., one for physical transactions subject to Argentine law, and one for cash settled transactions, subject to New York law), or have a special master agreement for physical transactions subject to Argentine law.
 We will need to further analyze specific rules applicable to each commodity that Enron intends to trade on the website in order to design the best legal structure for physically settled transactions.
+[We need to confirm that they are advising an Argentine law ETA and that later in this memo that they are advising the ETA to be in writing.
+The idea of the ETA was originally to be an electronic agreement.
+We will need Mark’s signoff on all major deviations from the original EOL structure so we will need to keep him in the loop on our discussions with outside counsel and if he wants we should have him conferenced in.]

 Contract Formation